SECTION C: BUSINESS AND SUPPORT SERVICES

 - Ensuring that College property is used only in the conduct of official College business;

-- Notifying the Director of Business Services and Cashiers Office designee whenever fixed assets are transferred/acquired, sold, donated, destroyed, stolen, lost or otherwise disposed of by using the Transfer Equipment Form found on Navarro College Website;
+- Notifying the Director of Business Services and Cashiers Office designee whenever fixed assets are transferred/acquired, sold, donated, destroyed, stolen, lost or otherwise disposed of by using the Equipment Transfer Form;

 - Identifying and reporting to the Director of Business Services and Cashiers Office designee any surplus property which is usable but not needed in his/her area, or which is beyond economic repair and therefore needs to be disposed of;